 - Pierce the potatoes and place on a tray of salt in the oven.
 They should take around one hour to cook so will be ready to coincide with the porc.

-- Once the potatoes are cooked, cut in half and scoop out the middles.
+- Once the potatoes are cooked, cut them in half and scoop out the middles.
 Put the potatoes through a ricer (or use a masher) and into a saucepan.
 Add the butter bit by bit whilst stirring over a low heat.

 - Meanwhile, add the milk and cream to a separate saucepan and bring up to a boil.
 Once boiling, add the cream mixture to the potatoes a quarter at a time, stirring vigorously to create a silky smooth mash.
 You can add more cream depending on your preference.
 Finish by seasoning with salt.

 Cider braised pig cheeks with baked potato mash by Tom Simmons

 - Cook time 2 hrs